KQM-git/TCL/docs/evidence/combat-mechanics/enemy-mechanics/enemy-interactions.md

 [Imgur - Mcpie\#8672](https://imgur.com/a/nbOZFdN): XL does 1U to core HP

 * In Mcpie\#8672's video, upon casting Pyronado, only the 1st initial swing applied Pyro, whereas Pyronado does not.
-This is firstly due to the first 3 swings having standard ICD and hence only 1 applies pyro.
+This is firstly due to the first 3 swings having standard ICD and hence only 1 applies Pyro.
 Secondly, it also shows that Pyronado is unable to reach the hurtbox of the core, supporting the theory.

 **Significance:**
 This ticket is derivative of Mcpie\#8672's original ticket linked here: [Link](../../characters/pyro/xiangling.md#pyronado-only-applies-1u-to-cryo-regisvine-shield)